 On June 28, 2001, MFN issued \$301 million of notes secured by automobile sales finance Contracts (the "Securitized Notes") in a private placement (the "Secured Financing Agreement").
 The issuance was completed through the MFN Auto Receivables Trust 2001-A of MFN Securitization LLC, a wholly owned subsidiary of Mercury Finance Company LLC.
-MFN Securitization LLC is a special purpose company that holds certain automobile sales finance Contracts of the Company and borrowed funds under the Secured
+MFN Securitization LLC is a special purpose company that holds certain automobile sales finance Contracts of the Company and borrowed funds under the Secured Financing Agreement.

-Financing Agreement.
 MFN Securitization LLC paid the borrowed funds to Mercury Finance Company LLC in consideration for the transfer of certain automobile sales finance Contracts.
 Both classes of the Securitized Notes issued under the Secured Financing Agreement bear a fixed rate of interest until their final distribution.
 While MFN Securitization LLC is included in the Company's Consolidated Financial Statements, it is a separate legal entity.
 The automobile sales finance Contracts and other assets held by MFN Securitization LLC are legally owned by MFN Securitization LLC and are not available to creditors of the Company or its subsidiaries.
 Interest payments on the Securitized Notes are payable monthly, in arrears, based on the respective notes' interest rates.
 The following table presents the Company's Securitized Notes outstanding and their stated interest rates at December 31, 2002 (dollars in thousands):

-standing incipal Stated Interest Rate Final Scheduled Distribution Date (1) Class A-1 Notes \$ 4.05125% July 15, 2002 Class A-2 Notes 71,630 5.07000% July 15, 2007 Total principal outstanding \$ 71,630
+OUTSTANDING PRINCIPAL STATED INTEREST RATE FINAL SCHEDULED DISTRIBUTION DATE (1) Class A-1 Notes Class A-2 Notes \$ 71,630 4.05125% 5.07000% July 15, 2002 July 15, 2007 Total principal outstanding \$ 71,630 ======